 For employment service providers, unlike for employers, the duty is 'anticipatory'.
-If you are an employment service provider, this means you cannot wait until a disabled person wants to use your services, but must think in advance (and on an ongoing basis) about what disabled people with a range of impairments might reasonably need, such as people who have a visual impairment, a hearing impairment, a mobility impairment, or a learning disability.
+If an organisation is an employment service provider, this means they cannot wait until you or another a disabled person wants to use their services, but must think in advance (and on an ongoing basis) about what disabled people with a range of impairments might reasonably need, such as people who have a visual impairment, a hearing impairment, a mobility impairment, or a learning disability.

-For example: An employment agency makes sure its website is accessible to disabled people and that it can provide information about job opportunities in a range of alternative formats.
+Example - An employment agency makes sure its website is accessible to disabled people and that it can provide information about job opportunities in a range of alternative formats.
 It also makes sure its staff are trained to assist disabled people who approach it to find out about job opportunities.